 NOTE 1 Suggested minimum values of natural frequencies of a structure or a structural member can be set in the National Annex for use in a country.

-NOTE 2 SLS due to vibrations are to be considered e.g. for hospitals, laboratories, gymnasia and sport halls, dance rooms, concert halls, and for floors, stircases and balconies in general.
+NOTE 2 SLS due to vibrations are to be considered, e.g. for hospitals, laboratories, gymnasia and sport halls, dance rooms, concert halls, and for floors, stircases and balconies in general.

 NOTE 3 Further guidance is given in the other Eurocodes.